 Our webinar series brings together experts in the field to share their knowledge and experience with ag apprenticeship projects across the country…

 Considering mentoring apprentices or interns on your ranch or farm?
 Want to improve apprentice recruitment, selection, training, education/work balance work and feedback?
 Join Quivira Coalition's exeperienced New Agrarian Program for their free 7-session mentor training series.
-Hosted by conference call with seasoned mentors from the Quivira Coalition New Agrarian Program.
+Hosted with seasoned mentors from the Quivira Coalition New Agrarian Program.
 Readings and templates are provided.
-All calls are held by phone at 7 am Mountain Time.
-Learn more here.
+All calls are held by Zoom at 12 pm Mountain Time.
+Learn more and register here.

-Recruiting & Apprenticeship Descriptions (Oct 22nd, 7 am) How do you write an apprenticeship description that is both appealing and realistic about the ups and downs of ranching and farming?
+#1 Recruiting the Apprentice You Want: (Oct 20th, 12pm MT) How do you write an apprenticeship description that is both appealing and realistic about the ups and downs of ranching and farming?
 Discuss what issues to address in the description, what to ask in the application, and where mentors have successfully recruited great apprentices.

-Evaluating Written Applications (Nov 12th, 7am) How do you sort through written applications?
-We will share a couple of rubrics, strategies for tackling the pile of applications, and templates for responses to applicants who you would like to interview and those you will decline.
+#2 Evaluating Written Applications (Nov 10th, 12pm MT) How do you sort through written applications?
+We will share strategies for tackling the pile of applications, and templates for responses to applicants who you would like to interview and those you will decline.

-Setting Expectations (Jan 28th, 7 am) Your apprentice is about to arrive.
+#5 Setting Expectations (Jan 19th, 12pm MT) You’ve chosen your apprentice and are preparing for their arrival.
 Writing an apprenticeship agreement, creating a skills list, and setting clear boundaries at the beginning can support a successful apprenticeship.

-Balancing Work and Education (Feb 18th, 7 am ) How do you structure the workday, week, and month so that both education and the work get done?
-Mentors share strategies from regular work meetings, how to find those ‘teachable moments’ during a workday, and ways to do up-front training to get your apprentice going and maintain focus, communication and motivation in the busy season.
+#6 Balancing Work and Education (Feb 9th, 12pm MT) How do you structure the workday, week, and month so that work is done and education happens?
+Mentors share strategies including weekly planning meetings, how to find those ‘teachable moments’ during a workday, and ways to do up-front training to get your apprentice going and maintain focus, communication and motivation in the busy season.

-Feedback (May 12th, 7 am) Giving and receiving feedback is often one of the most fraught challenges of being a mentor.
+#8 Feedback (Apr 20th, 12pm MT) Giving and receiving feedback is one of the most fraught challenges of being a mentor.
 We offer a variety of tried and true methods and tips to generate objective, honest, and open conversations in scheduled and impromptu feedback sessions.